briankwong/Opendoor/README.rst

     min_bath: 'The minimum number of bathrooms'
     max_bath: 'The maximum number of bathrooms'

-All query parameters are optional, all minimum and maximum fields are inclusive (e.g. ``min_bed=2&max_bed=4`` should return listings with 2, 3, or 4 bedrooms).
+All query parameters are optional, and all minimum and maximum fields are inclusive (e.g. ``min_bed=2&max_bed=4`` should return listings with 2, 3, or 4 bedrooms).
+Example result:

 .. code-block:: python